 Some Ideas to Engage Younger Generations at Meetings:

 - Millennial are looking for an experience.
 Events need to have a balanced agenda.
-If all speakers are heavy, dry content, retention will drop
+If all speakers are heavy, dry content, retention will drop.
+Make sure speakers and session are interactive and the audience can engage.

 - Have something surprising and unexpected ( a new format, speaker or event)